yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/with-Istio/istio-ingress.md

 helm install tyk-op ./helm -n tyk
 ```

-Now we can apply our API definition:
+Now we can apply our API definition to create the proxy configuration for the gateway in front of the httpbin service we deployed into our mesh:

 ```
 cat <<EOF | kubectl create -n tyk -f -